 Day 04: - Flight from KTM to Lukla and trekking to Phakding (2652m):4hr

-Early morning we flight from Kathmandu to Lukla via mountain flight of about 40 minutes scenic flight.
-With clear weather we get fantastic views of the mountains, including Everest as we enter deep gorge of the Dudh Kosi valley.
+Early morning we fly from Kathmandu to Lukla via mountain flight of about 40 minutes scenic flight.
+With clear weather, we get fantastic views of the mountains, including Everest, as we enter deep gorge of the Dudh Kosi valley.
 You begin your trek from Lukla following a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
-Along the way you will have a view of Mt Nupla (5885m) Kusum Kangaru (6367m) and Mount Kwongde Range.
-We then take an easy walk for about two hours to Phakding village.
+Along the way, you will have a view of Mt Nupla (5885m) Kusum Kangaru (6367m) and Mount Kwongde Range.
+We then take a leisurely walk for about two hours to Phakding village.

 Day 05: - Phakding trekking to Namche Bazzar (3440m):5-6hr

 From Phakding the trail follows the Dudh Koshi valley north, meandering through the pines, crossing it twice by small suspension bridges before reaching the village of Monjo, the entrance gate of the Sagarmatha National Park.
-Along the way to you will be rewarded with your first glimpse of Kusum Kangru (6369m) Thamserku (6608m), Everest (8848m) and Nuptse (7879 m).
-After a final steep ascent of about two hours we get first sight fist of at Mt.
+Along the way to you will be rewarded with your first glimpse of Kusum Kanguru (6369m) Thamserku (6608m), Everest (8848m), and Nuptse (7879 m).
+After a final steep ascent of about two hours, we get first sight fist of at Mt.
 Everest, peering over the Lhotse-Nuptse ridge.
-A steep climb up to the beautiful village of Namche bazaar (3440m) will afford you further spectacular views and a comfortable place to spend the second night of the trek.
+A steep climb up to the beautiful village of Namche Bazaar (3440m) will afford you further spectacular views and a comfortable place to spend the second night of the trek.

 Day 06: - Acclimatization day in Namche

-Accommodate your body to high altitude of Namche as you have gained much height previous day.
-Set in a natural amphitheatre looking across to the jagged ridge of Kongdi RI (6187m), Namche Bazzar is one of the most attractive settlements in the khumbu region.
+Accommodate your body to the high altitude of Namche as you have gained much height the previous day.
+Set in a natural amphitheater looking across to the jagged ridge of Kongdi RI (6187m), Namche Bazaar is one of the most attractive settlements in the Khumbu region.
 We will have a full day rest so that we won’t face any problem ahead.
-You have full day leisure for wonderful panoramic view or stroll around the market You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde and so on.
+You have full day leisure for a fantastic panoramic view or stroll around the market.
+You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde and so on.

 Day 07: - Namche Bazzar trek to Tengboche (3867m):5 hrs

-We start our trek with pleasant walk through the forest with magnificent view of mountains.
+We start our trek with a pleasant walk through the forest with a magnificent view of the mountains.
 The trail climbs past some water-powered prayer wheels and begins a sustained climb through a forest of tall, mature rhododendrons.
-The start of the Tengboche (3870m), the village is scattered across a wide, grassy saddle below a crescent-shaped ridge covered by scrub pines and firs.
-From the view point at the top of the hill, there are awe-inspiring views of distinctive peaks like Amadablam (6856m), standing proud of the massif containing Everest (8848m), Nuptse (7861m), Lhotse (8501m) and inspiring views of Himalayan giants.
-We visit the Buddhist Monastery at Tengboche, the largest in Khumbu region.
+The start of the Tengboche (3870m), the village is scattered across a vast, grassy saddle below a crescent-shaped ridge covered by scrub pines and firs.
+From the viewpoint at the top of the hill, there are awe-inspiring views of distinctive peaks like Amadablam (6856m), standing proud of the massif containing Everest (8848m), Nuptse (7861m), Lhotse (8501m) and inspiring views of Himalayan giants.
+We visit the Buddhist Monastery at Tengboche, the largest in the Khumbu region.